-It's easy to see why these careers are increasingly popular.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+It's easy to see why these careers are continuing to grow.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

 What Are HVAC Technicians?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most importantly, you’ll be knowledgeable about:
+And, most important, you’ll learn a great deal about:

 - Air conditioners